hguldal/EduStatTests/README.md

 **Independent  Samples T-Test**

-You can specify data in different formats as CSV or Python Dictionary.
-In the code example below, the data is used in Python dictionary format.
+You can perform Independent T-Test using IndTTest function in EduStatTests. **IndTTest** function has three parameters.
+First paramater is Pandas DataFrame contain your data.

 	from EduStatTests import *
     dataDict={